 I have two speeds: go and go faster.
-As a district manager for Cook Medical’s Endoscopy division, I’m traveling for work almost every week.
-Six days a week you can find me WODing in my box (or what non-CrossFitters would call going to the gym).
+When I was working as a sales representative for Cook Medical, I was traveling for work almost every week.
+Six days a week you could find me WODing in my box (or what non-CrossFitters would call going to the gym).
 Fast and furious is how I move through this thing called life.

 Until the summer of 2013.
 Off and on for about a year previously, I was bothered by a sore throat.
 But, being me, I just blew through it expecting to eventually lose it.
 When I mentioned it casually to some of the GI physicians that I work with, they suggested I get scoped, even offering to do it themselves.
 But I knew that a GI scope would go further into my esophagus than where I was experiencing my pain, so I let it go.

 That summer, I was on vacation in Mexico with my family.
 With some consistent urging from my wife, I decided to visit an ENT and get my chronic sore throat checked out.
 We made an appointment for September.

 I’ll never forget it.
 My appointment was on a Friday.
 The physician did his exam, which included a scope of my throat and asking questions about my soreness.
 He finally told me that there was a mass in my throat, causing the soreness, and it needed to be removed Monday through a microlaryngoscopy.
 I said, “I’ll do the procedure, but can it wait a few more days?”
 I had an upcoming CrossFit competition that I didn’t want to miss.
 “It can’t,” he said.